 If you recall the accounts of Moses receiving the Ten Words, you'll note that all the elements found there are echoed here - six days of waiting, a cloud that rolls in, the glorious light, the voice, the descent from the mountain, and the shining face.
 The minute we start to look at this event in any depth, the similarities are quickly obvious, even uncomfortably so, and we're a bit nervous about exposing the text to a charge that the details have been shaped a little too much to reflect that earlier happening.

-Of course, there is always the possibility that it's not the description of the Jesus event that so closely mirrors the Moses event, but that the events themselves were indeed so similar, reflecting perhaps that God's attitude towards and love for and covenanting with and encountering people hadn't changed much over the intervening two thousand or so years.
-Now that's a comforting thought, isn't it - indicating perhaps that God's attitude towards and love for and covenanting with and encountering people still hasn't changed much over the past two thousand years.
-Could it be that our understanding of God's love as one of the rare constants in a dynamic universe is also real and true?
-I would say so!
+However, there is another possibility - one that is hugely more comforting, namely the possibility that it is not only the description of the Jesus event that so closely mirrors the Moses event but that the events themselves were indeed so similar, reflecting that God's attitude towards and love for and covenanting with and encountering people hadn't changed much over the intervening two thousand or so years.
+Now that is truly a comforting thought, isn't it - that God's attitude towards and love for and covenanting with and encountering people is eternal and unchanging and still hasn't changed much over the past two thousand years.
+Our understanding of God's love as one of the rare constants in a dynamic universe lies at the heart of our faith.

-Apart from the similarity issue, this text also presents one of those "trivia traps" that can lure an unsuspecting preacher down the dangerous path of irrelevancy.
+But here I need to acknowledge that this text also presents one of those "trivia traps" that can lure an unsuspecting preacher down the dangerous path of irrelevancy.
 That 'trap' is the somewhat curious sidebar of Peter's comment about building tents, or booths, or whatever dwelling thingies.
-It would be so easy to go off on a trivia tangent talking about ancient customs of desert dwellers, or apparent symbolism of portable synagogues, or whatever, and fill half a sermon with stuff and fluff.
-I think there's a much simpler meaning behind that statement, though.
+It would be so easy to go off on a trivia tangent talking about ancient customs of desert dwellers, or apparent symbolism of portable synagogues, or whatever and fill half a sermon with stuff and fluff.
+I believe there's a much simpler meaning behind that statement, though.
 First, note who went along with Jesus to the mountain top - or more importantly, note how many.
 To save you counting, I'll tell you the number was three: Peter and James and John.
-Students in the Bible Class will hopefully remember that there were, in addition to an anonymous group of seventy elders, three named people who accompanied Moses to the mountain top.
+Avid readers of the bible will likely remember that there were, in addition to an anonymous group of seventy elders, three named people who accompanied Moses to the mountain top.
 Why am I emphasizing 'three'?
 Well, guess how many witnesses were needed to absolutely determine the authenticity of a legal claim in Judaism?
-If you guessed 'three' you may claim a free cup of coffee or tea in the hall following the service!
+If you guessed 'three' you may claim a free cup of coffee or tea in the hall after the service!
 And for a bonus from the treats table, how many major prophets were on that mountain top?
 Yes, yes, yes - three!
 Elijah, Moses and Jesus.
 Three most key witnesses to the veracity and truth of God.

-We could be left with the impression that Jesus is now the equal of Elijah and Moses, but we are moved beyond that understanding by the voice.
+With this understanding we could be left with the impression that Jesus is now the equal of Elijah and Moses but that would be a mistake.
+We are moved beyond that understanding by "the voice".
 At his baptism the voice was directed at Jesus alone but this time it is intended for the three apostolic witnesses, affirming, "This is my Son, the Beloved; listen to him!"
-Then follows a crashing silence, and Elijah and Moses are gone - only Jesus is left with the disciples.
-The mantle has been passed, a new light has shone upon the mountaintop, and upon the earth.
+Then follows a crashing silence and Elijah and Moses are gone - only Jesus is left with the disciples.
+The mantle has been passed, a new light has shone upon the mountaintop and upon the earth.